Bhante Dharmawara: Biography

 Dharmawara was born Bellong Mahathera on February 12, 1889, in Phnom Penh, Cambodia to a wealthy family.
 He was originally a judge but wanted a monastic and celibate life.
 Dharmawara became a forest monk of the Theravada tradition in his 40s.
 He was known for his travels throughout Cambodia to India and Sri Lanka using walking as a form of meditation.

 He returned to Cambodia to visit in 1952 and established a connection to Norodom Sihanouk, then still king.
 In 1955, he accompanied Sihanouk to the Bandung Conference in Indonesia.

 He first visited the U.S. in late 1955 and early 1956 when he was invited by the US Information Agency to attend a conference on education.
 In California, the yoga teacher Indra Devi introduced him to wine critic Robert Lawrence Balzer, who was already interested in Asian religions.
 With Dharmawara's invitation, Balzer traveled to Cambodia and sojourned for two weeks in the temple where Dharmawara was staying, later writing about it in the book Beyond Conflict.
-An extended meditation course he taught at the Asoka Mission from October 1974 to March 1975 is described in the book Leaving Lucifer.